 No reason to mention “burial” if it was not believed that Jesus was buried.

 Dale Allison: “…the apologists have a point.
 Why did Paul say that Jesus was raised if he did not mean that he was raised?
 Why not just: ‘He was buried and he appeared to Cephas?’”
 [Resurrecting Jesus (Continuum Int., 2005), 315.]

 Prima facie: A casual reading most naturally understands “buried” and “raised” to stand in relation.1 This is especially relevant because the creed was fine-tuned to be clearly understandable for mass use.
-In other words, the widespread acceptance of the creed without modification/adjustment mitigates any hypothesis which suggest that it means something other than what it most immediately seems to mean to casual hearers
+In other words, the widespread acceptance of the creed without modification/adjustment mitigates any hypothesis that suggests that it means something other than what it most immediately seems to mean to casual hearers.

 Dale Allison: “The sequence is burial followed by resurrection.
 If this creates any image in the mind's eye, surely it is of a tomb first being filled and then being emptied.
 It is indeed difficult to know what else one might envision.”
 [Resurrecting Jesus (Continuum Int., 2005) 314.]

 The formula structure of the 1 Cor 15 creed simply couples “buried” (line #2) with “Christ died” (line #1).1, 2 This is relevant because if “buried” simply functions to emphasize Jesus' death, then it's false that it is “buried” and “raised” that are being juxtaposed.